RealA10N/FortniteToolSet/README.md

 - [x] Add "Burbank" font to the repo.
 - [ ] Automate all the scripts, to work automatically and detect updates when needed.
 - [ ] Add a "BeforeYouStart.md" file to repo. it will explain how to install all the needed libraries, and more!
+- [ ] Create a new script named "LeakedFilesToInstagramPost", that will get all leaked and not released files from "fnbr.co" api, and will create an image to post on instagram.